Terracotta Army: Precedents and legacy

-Han dynasty funerary terracotta from the mausoleum of the Prince of Liang.
+Han dynasty funerary terracotta from the mausoleum of Liu Wu, Prince of Liang.

-Han dynasty terracotta warriors of the Tomb of Liu Wu, King of Chu.
+Han dynasty terracotta warriors of the Tomb of Liu Wu, Prince of Chu.

 Only very few figurines are known from before the time of the terracotta army, so that the humanistic and animalistic style may have appeared dramatically new to their contemporaries.
 In extant archaeology, only rare and very small terracotta warrior figurines are known from the end of the Zhou dynasty in 4th-3rd century BCE, such as the Taerpo horserider, the first known representation of a cavalryman in China, from a military tomb in the Taerpo cemetery near Xianyang (Qin state of the Warring States period).
 The rider wears Central Asian, Scythian-style clothing, and his high pointed nose suggests he is a foreigner, but these early statuettes have been argued to lack the naturalistic and realistic quality of the Qin terracota army.

+Terracotta Army from the Western Han Yangjiawan tomb.

+Figurines from tomb of Sima Jinlong, Northern Wei, 5th century.

 The terracotta army left a legacy however, as funeral terracotta armies are known from later dynasties, although in a less stern and militaristic style, and with much smaller statuettes, such as the Western Han Yangjiawan terracotta army (195 BCE) or Yangling terracotta army (141 BCE).
 The human-sized monumental style of the Qin emperor has thus been observed by scholars to be a relatively short-lived artistic phase which would not reappear until the 4-6th centuries CE with the onset of monumental Buddhist sculpture in China.